WhoopInc/ALActionBlocks/README.md

 # ALActionBlocks

+This is a fork of ALActionBlocks, forked from https://github.com/lavoy/ALActionBlocks to use as a Swift Package.

 ALActionBlocks is an Objective-C category on UIControl, UIBarButtonItem, and UIGestureRecognizer that allows for handling of control events with blocks.

 - Handle control events with blocks